 North Carolina’s leading heart transplant center

 As one of the nation’s leading heart transplant programs -- and one of the largest on the East Coast -- our surgeons perform more heart transplants each year than most other centers in the United States.
 We recently reached a significant milestone: performing our 1,000th transplant.
-With an average wait time to transplant of less than three months, our experienced surgeons use the latest transplant medications and techniques to deliver excellent outcomes for adults and children with poor heart function resulting from congenital heart disease, end-stage heart failure or severe heart disease.
+Our experienced surgeons use the latest transplant medications and techniques to deliver excellent outcomes for adults and children with poor heart function resulting from congenital heart disease, end-stage heart failure or severe heart disease.
 If transplant is not an option for you, our ventricular assist device (VAD) program is one of the largest in the nation, and offers a full range of therapies to give you the best quality of life possible.

 Choose Duke for your heart transplant because we offer: